 Arrive Moscow, Russia

-Upon arrival in Moscow, you are met and privately transferred to your hotel.
-Enjoy the balance of your day at leisure.
+Arrive in Moscow, where you are met by your Guardian Angel and transferred to your luxurious accommodations.
+Settle in and enjoy the rest of your day at leisure.

 Depart St. Petersburg

-Transfer by private vehicle to the airport and board your homebound flight.
+Transfer to the airport and board your international flight home.